 Assuming $\mathtt{(T_{-1})}$ or $\mathtt{(T)}$ permits to avoid non-tenable urns, i.e. urn schemes in which something impossible is asked: an example would be that you must subtract $3$ balls of colour 1 from the urn while there is only 1 such ball in the urn.
 Allowing only non-negative coefficients in the replacement matrix and coefficients at least $-1$ on the diagonal permits to ensure that the urn is tenable.
-It is proven in~\cite{Pouyanne08} that assumption $\mathtt{(T)}$ has the same effect.
-Some authors prefer working without such an assumption but then make all reasoning conditioned to tenability, i.e. conditioned on the event ``no impossible configuration occur'' (see for example~\cite[Remark~4.2]{Janson04}).
+It is proven in~\cite{Pouyanne08} that assumption $\mathtt{(T)}$ has the same effect although it is much weaker and allows to include a much wider class of P\'olya urns into our framework.
+Some authors prefer working without such an assumption but then make all reasoning conditioned to tenability, i.e.\ conditioned on the event ``no impossible configuration occur'' (see for example~\cite[Remark~4.2]{Janson04}).

-The balance assumption $\mathtt{(B)}$ is quite standard in the literature, though it is not always necessary (this assumption is not done in~\cite{Janson04}, for example).
+The balance assumption $\mathtt{(B)}$ is quite standard in the literature, though it is not always necessary (this assumption is not needed in~\cite{Janson04}, for example).
 This assumption implies that the total number of balls in the urn is a deterministic function of time and this property is the foundation of combinatorics approaches while continuous time analysis of P{\'o}lya urns can be done for non-balanced urns.

-Finally, we denote by $\mathtt{(I)}$ the assumption that the urn is irreducible, meaning that any colour can be produced from an initial composition with one unique ball: for a two--colour urn, being irreducible means having a non-triangular replacement matrix.
-The following definitions define the notion precisely. \begin{df}[{see~\cite[page~4]{Janson04}}] Let $i, j\in\{1, \ldots, d\}$, we say that $i$ {\bf dominates} $j$ if an urn with initial composition $\bs{e_c}$ and with replacement matrix $R$ can possibly contain a ball of color $i$ at some point, said differently, if there exists $n\geq 1$ such that $(R^n)_{i,j}>0$.
-A color $c\in\{1, \ldots, d\}$ is said to be {\bf dominating} if it dominates every other color in $\{1, \ldots, d\}$. \end{df}
+Finally, we will assume that the urn is irreducible, meaning that any colour can be produced from an initial composition with one unique ball: for a two--colour urn, being irreducible means having a non-triangular replacement matrix.
+The following definitions define the notion precisely. \begin{definition}[{see~\cite[page~4]{Janson04}}] Let $c, i\in\{1, \ldots, d\}$, we say that $c$ {\bf dominates} $i$ if there exists $n\geq 1$ such that $(R^n)_{c,i}>0$.
+A colour $c\in\{1, \ldots, d\}$ is said to be {\bf dominating} if it dominates every other colour in $\{1, \ldots, d\}$. \end{definition}